naiam-studio/quickstart/README.md

 3) Top up the account via the faucet

 Visit the Ztarknet faucet at https://faucet.ztarknet.cash/ and send tokens to the account address produced by `make account-create`.

+**Option A - Manual (Recommended for first time):**
+Copy the account address from the output of `make account-create` and paste it in the faucet.

+**Option B - Automated (requires admin/.env configuration):**
-You can also use the helper `account-topup` target which reads the address from `sncast` and calls the `admin/topup` script:
+Use the helper `account-topup` target which reads the address from `sncast` and calls the `admin/topup` script:

 ```bash
 make account-topup
 ```

+> **Note:** `make account-topup` requires the account to exist first.
+Run `make account-create` before using this command.

 4) Deploy the account contract